i3/i3lock/README.md

     - A new bar indicator, which replaces the ring indicator with its own set of options
       - An experimental thread for driving the redraw ticks, so that things like the bar/clock still update when PAM is blocking

-## Building
+# Building

 Before you build - check and see if there's a packaged version available for your distro (there usually is, either in a community repo/PPA).

 If there's no packaged version available - think carefully, since you're using a forked screen locker at your own risk.

-If you want to build a non-debug version, you should tag your build before configuring.
-For example: `git tag -f "git-$(git rev-parse --short HEAD)"` will add a tag with the short commit ID, which will be used for the version info.
+**If you want to build a non-debug version, you should tag your build before configuring.** For example: `git tag -f "git-$(git rev-parse --short HEAD)"` will add a tag with the short commit ID, which will be used for the version info.
+Issues asking about ASAN/complaints about i3lock-color being slow / etc will likely be closed.

 i3lock now uses GNU autotools for building; you'll need to do something like `autoreconf -i && ./configure && make` to build.

-### Required Packages
+## Required Packages
 - pkg-config
 - libxcb
 - libxcb-util